na-na-hi/renget/archive/megathread.md

     - [x] Bind your torrent client to the VPN (*Only allows torrenting when VPN is active*).

 !!! note ➜ Bookmark this URL
-    - The [r/Piracy Subreddit](https://www.reddit.com/r/Piracy/) is where our major vessel of online pirates congregates. [c/Piracy Lemmy](https://lemmy.dbzer0.com/c/piracy) is our backup ship.
+    - The [r/Piracy Subreddit](https://www.reddit.com/r/Piracy/) and [c/Piracy Lemmy](https://lemmy.dbzer0.com/c/piracy) is where our major vessels of online pirates congregate.
     - It is critical to save this URL since it will serve as a steady compass for where our ships are currently stationed.
+    - ✅ **This Megathread is updated often.
+There are no quality control checks on any copies that are mirroring this one.**

 !!! danger ➜ Uncertainty
     - Any links that are **not included in the entire Megathread** have either not been approved by the moderators or the community, or have been deleted at some point.
 In other words, use extra caution anytime you sail in uncharted waters.
     - That said, as times change, so do the currents.
 What is seen as a safe route to great treasures now may soon be a shell of its former self or even be riddled with the black plague.
-Always exercise caution and if you notice problems with any of the sites in our Megathread, please [contact the moderators](https://www.reddit.com/message/compose?to=/r/Piracy).
+Always exercise caution and if you notice problems with any of the sites in our Megathread, please contact the moderators on [r/Piracy Subreddit](https://www.reddit.com/message/compose?to=/r/Piracy) or [c/Piracy Lemmy](https://lemmy.dbzer0.com/c/piracy).

 &nbsp;